 After completing my undergraduate degree, I dedicated my professional career to education.
 My career in higher education at GVSU has spanned over almost two decades in various capacities including human resources, affirmation action, university counsel and currently the Office of Multicultural Affairs (OMA).
-At GVSU, in addition to serving as the director of the OMA, I also serve as advisor of the Asian Student Union and Delta Phi Lambda; advisory member of the Inclusion and Equity Division Advisory Board; vice chair of the Kutsche Office of Local History; member of the MyGVSU Climate Study Committee and member of the WGVU TV/Radio Engage Committee.
-In 2009, I was appointed by the Governor to serve as a vice chair and commissioner of the Michigan Asian Pacific American Affairs Commission.
-In the community, I serve as advisory council of the Diversity and Inclusion Advisory Council of Varnum; member of the West Michigan Advocates & Leaders for Police and Community Trust (ALPACT); co-chair of the Governor's Global Michigan Initiative Cultural Ambassadors; and community project partner for United States Census 2010.
+At GVSU, in addition to serving as director of the OMA, I also serve as advisor of the Asian Student Union and Delta Phi Lambda; advisory member of the Inclusion and Equity Division Advisory Board; member of the Kutsche Office of Local History; member of the MyGVSU Climate Study Committee and member of the WGVU TV/Radio Engage Committee.
+In 2009, I was appointed by the Governor to serve as vice chair and commissioner of the Michigan Asian Pacific American Affairs Commission.
+In the community, I serve as board member of the Historical Society of Michigan Board of Trustees; member of the West Michigan Advocates & Leaders for Police and Community Trust (ALPACT) and member of the Van Andel Legacy Awards Gala Honorary Committee.

-I earned a bachelor of science at Western Michigan University and a masters degree in public administration from Grand Valley State University.
+I earned a bachelor of science at Western Michigan University, a master’s degree in public administration from Grand Valley State University and currently a doctoral candidate at Eastern Michigan University.
 I was initiated into Pi Alpha Alpha, national honor society for the field of public affairs and public administration and an honorary member of the Omicron Delta Kappa Society.
-I have the privileged of being a proud mother of Alex, who is amazingly gifted in arts, music and language and Julia, who is also incredibly gifted in arts, music, theatre and anything that she touches.
+I have the privilege of being a proud mother of Alex, who is amazingly gifted in arts, music and language and Julia, who is also incredibly gifted in arts, music, theatre and anything that she touches.

 Allison "Alli" Roman